glFusion/agenda/README.md

 Number of days into the future to list upcoming events.

+#### Global View Options

 **Default View**

 Select the default calendar view when calendar is initially displayed.
 Options are Month, Week, Day or List view.

 **Auto Height**

 Determines how the calendar sizes in the browser window.
 Auto will use as much 'height' as needed to display the select view without adding scroll bars to the view.
 Auto also compresses the month view to take only the space needed.
 Fit will take as much space as available and add scroll bars to the view if additional vertical space is needed.

 **Header Left Items**